Origins of Black History Month

 The story of Black History Month begins in 1915, half a century after the Thirteenth Amendment abolished slavery in the United States.
 That September, the Harvard-trained historian Carter G. Woodson and the prominent minister Jesse E. Moorland founded the Association for the Study of Negro Life and History (ASNLH), an organization dedicated to researching and promoting achievements by black Americans and other peoples of African descent.
 Known today as the Association for the Study of African American Life and History (ASALH), the group sponsored a national Negro History week in 1926, choosing the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
 The event inspired schools and communities nationwide to organize local celebrations, establish history clubs and host performances and lectures.

-In the decades the followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
+In the decades that followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
 By the late 1960s, thanks in part to the Civil Rights Movement and a growing awareness of black identity, Negro History Week had evolved into Black History Month on many college campuses.
 President Gerald R. Ford officially recognized Black History Month in 1976, calling upon the public to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

 Since then, every American president has designated February as Black History Month and endorsed a specific theme.
 The 2013 theme, At the Crossroads of Freedom and Equality: The Emancipation Proclamation and the March on Washington, marks the 150th and 50th anniversaries of two pivotal events in African-American history.